codepress/admin-columns/readme.txt

 * [Update] PHP export columns no longer uses global
 * [Added] Added "Link To" selection field for the author column
 * [Fixed] Date and Title column are labeled as Default column for posts
+* [Fixed] WPML columns will display the correct flag on the overview when switching language

 = 2.4.6 =
 * [Fixed] Page Order column is now available on all supported posttypes